ComposableFi/composable/frame/oracle/README.md

 3. `adjust_rewards` to configure rewards for Oracles

 After successfully setting up the Oracle, you can submit prices using the `submit_price` extrinsic.
-For more information refer to the [Oracle Set Up Guide](../../book/src/developer-guides/oracle-set-up-guide/oracle-set-up-guide.md)
+For more information refer to the [Oracle Set-Up Guide](https://docs.composable.finance/developer-guides/oracle-set-up-guide/oracle-set-up-guide.html)

 ### Stake Management